cabforum/smime/SBR.md

    __Contents:__ The `subject:pseudonym` SHALL NOT be present if the `subject:givenName` and/or `subject:surname` are present.
 If present, the `subject:pseudonym` field SHALL be verified according to [Section 3.1.3](#313-anonymity-or-pseudonymity-of-subscribers).

 g. __Certificate Field:__ `subject:serialNumber` (2.5.4.5)
    __Contents:__ If present, the `subject:serialNumber` MAY be used to contain an identifier assigned by the CA or RA to identify and/or to disambiguate the Subscriber.

-In addition, the `subject:serialNumber` MAY be used in the `Sponsor-validated` and `Individual-validated` profiles to contain a Natural Person Identifier as described in ETSI EN 319 412-1 Section 5.1.3 if the referenced identity document is verified in accordance with [Section 3.2.4](#324-authentication-of-individual-identity).
+   In addition, the `subject:serialNumber` MAY be used in the `Sponsor-validated` and `Individual-validated` profiles to contain a Natural Person Identifier as described in ETSI EN 319 412-1 Section 5.1.3.
 Registration Schemes listed in [Appendix A](#appendix-a---registration-schemes) are recognized as valid under these Requirements.
+The CA SHALL confirm that the Individual represented by the Natural Person Identifier is the same as the Certificate Subject in accordance with [Section 3.2.4](#324-authentication-of-individual-identity).

 h. __Certificate Field:__ `subject:emailAddress` (1.2.840.113549.1.9.1)
    __Contents:__ If present, the `subject:emailAddress` SHALL contain a single `Rfc822Name` or an `otherName` of type `id-on-SmtpUTF8Mailbox` as verified under [Section 3.2.2](#322-validation-of-mailbox-authorization-or-control)